In Exercises 1–4, use the following listed measured amounts of ch... | Channels for Pearson+

 Guided course

-The significance level, often denoted as alpha (α), is the threshold for determining whether the observed results are statistically significant.
-In this context, a significance level of 0.05 indicates that there is a 5% risk of concluding that a difference exists when there is none.
-It is used to decide whether to reject the null hypothesis, which states that all group means are equal.
+The significance level, often denoted as alpha (α), is the threshold for determining whether to reject the null hypothesis.
+A common significance level is 0.05, indicating a 5% risk of concluding that a difference exists when there is none.
+In this scenario, using a 0.05 significance level means that if the p-value from the ANOVA test is less than 0.05, we would reject the null hypothesis and conclude that at least one car size has a different mean chest compression.

 Recommended video: